jarelllama/Scam-Blocklist/README.md

      0 |         9 |   6% | stopgunscams.com
   1301 |        95 |  10% | All sources

+* Dead domains are counted upon retrieval and are not included in the blocklist.
 * Domains added manually are not counted as a source.
-* Dead % is measured upon retrieval, the blocklist itself is purged of dead domains daily.
 ```
 All data retrieved are publicly available and can be viewed in their respective [sources](https://github.com/jarelllama/Scam-Blocklist/#Sources).